Skip to Main Content

 Planning Your Visit

 Ginza Japanese Shabu Shabu is located at 9460 S Union Square #106 in Sandy, Utah, in a strip mall development that also houses other retail tenants.
-Phone and website information is not currently listed in public directories, so confirming hours and availability before visiting is advisable, particularly for weekend evenings when demand for the format tends to peak.
+Confirm hours and availability before visiting, particularly for weekend evenings.
 The shabu shabu format rewards groups of two or more, since the communal aspect of cooking at the table is part of what makes the experience work.
-Solo diners can participate, but the format is inherently social.
+Solo diners can participate, though the format is especially social.
 Arriving with a clear idea of protein preferences and any dietary restrictions will streamline the ordering process.

 Frequently asked questions